awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 Non-Streaming Operations
 ========================

-For non-streaming operations, asychronous method calls are similar to synchronous methods.
+For non-streaming operations, asynchronous method calls are similar to synchronous methods.
 However, the asynchronous methods in the |sdk-java| return a :javase-ref:`CompletableFuture <java/util/concurrent/CompletableFuture>` object that contains the results of the asynchronous operation *in the future*.